University of Manchester Library: Library buildings

 The main building is on Burlington Street, west of Oxford Road: (building no. 55 on the university's Campus Guide): its oldest part is the east wing built in 1936: it was extended by south and west wings in 1953–56 and by the Muriel Stott Hall in 1978.
 Until 1965 it was known as the Arts Library.
 The Christie Building contained the library's scientific section and the medical library was in a separate building until 1981.
 An extension to the north designed by architects Dane, Scherrer & Hicks opened in 1981.
 (It had been designed in 1972 as the first instalment of a larger building.)
-The University of Manchester Library has a number of site libraries in other University buildings, including the Eddie Davies Library in the Alliance Manchester Business School, the Stopford Library in the Stopford Building, the Alan Gilbert Learning Commons and the Art and Archaeology Library.
+The University of Manchester Library has a number of site libraries in other University buildings, including the Eddie Davies Library in the Alliance Manchester Business School, the Stopford Library in the Stopford Building, the Alan Gilbert Learning Commons (a student-centred, wholly digital, library named after Professor Alan Gilbert, the University’s former President and Vice-Chancellor), and the Art and Archaeology Library.

 Notable collections housed in the main library are the Guardian Archives, the Manchester Collection of local medical history, maps and plans, and the Christian Brethren Archive.
 For many years the main library housed the offices of the Manchester Medical Society which had accommodation in the university since 1874.

 Between summer 2009 and January 2010 part of the ground floor of the main library was refurbished.